 Safe and Peaceful

 This glorious island, lying furthest to the east of the Lesser Antilles group, escapes the hurricane problems experienced by other Caribbean islands, giving it a year-round appeal.
 Its stable and law-abiding infrastructure and relaxed, welcoming ambience make it one of the most peaceful and safe islands in the Caribbean, so it's ideal for the independent traveller to explore.
-Whether you are seeking adventure and excitement, or simply a tranquil island escape, Barbados certainly has it all.
+Whether you are seeking adventure and excitement, or simply a tranquil island escape, luxury holidays to Barbados certainly has it all.